: 12 Well Initative 2013

 Budget question

-By The Samburu Project Posted on Fri 24 Aug 2012, over 11 years ago
+By The Samburu Project Posted on Fri 24 Aug 2012, about 12 years ago

 I actually reworked our budget as we head into the next well drill our numbers are clearer.
 The project manager number was high as you suspected.
 This number was based on less wells being drilled.
 As you know we do drill all the wells at one go and this helps with costs, but the process from the onset of community mobilization through the completion of the wells can take from 4-6 months.
 It is a long and arduous road.
 If nothing else, this work has taught me patience.